-A full range of Cycling computers is on sale at 99 Bikes.
+A full range of Cycling computers was on sale at 99 Bikes in July 2020.
+It provided an overview of the range and pricing.
 Prices range from $26 to $900.
 You get what you pay for.
 Navigation with maps starts around $400.
 Colour screens with maps are better than black and white screens.

 While this article refers to the 99 Bikes sale, Pushys had a better deal on the Garmin Edge 530 GPS Bike Computer that was discounted to $399 on 20/7/2020 ($100 off RRP).
 It is always worth checking the larger retailers in Canberra as they are competitive.